- To serve as advocates and enhance the lives of seniors and their caregivers in the community.

 The COA Board consists of seven (7) members who are appointed by the Selectmen.
 The Board works with other town agencies and community service providers.
 Along with the Director, they are part of the municipal government and act as an advisory board overseeing and volunteering for projects aimed at identifying the total needs of the community's elder population, linking services to those needs, and improving the quality of life for our Seniors.

-The regular meeting of the Council on Aging is held once a month on the first Thursday of the month at 7:00pm at the Senior Center.
+The regular meeting of the Council on Aging is held once a month on the first Friday of the month at 9:30am at the Town Hall.